 Also last year, Capt.
 Joe DePete made history by becoming the first FedEx pilot to be elected ALPA president.
 He began his term in office on January 1.

-With more than 375 airports served worldwide, the airline has an extensive and varied fleet.
-The pilots deliver approximately 3.9 million packages and 11 million pounds of freight daily to more than 220 countries and territories, including every address in the United States.
+The 4,879 FedEx Express pilots are spread across the globe, with eight councils located in four domiciles as well as pilots assigned to foreign duty in Hong Kong and Cologne, Germany.
+With more than 650 airports served worldwide, the airline has an extensive and varied fleet.
+FedEx delivers freight to more than 220 countries and territories, including every address in the United States.